gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

 for it to require documentation.
 Defaults to `undefined`.
 This option will apply to any context; see `contexts` for line counts per context.

+### `fixerMessage`

+An optional message to add to the inserted JSDoc block.
+Defaults to the empty string.

 ## Context and settings

 |||